ShreyamMaity/MaidenLands/README.md

 3. **Phase-3**
 - Since most programming tasks are completed till this phase, this phase will deal with art work and actual level design of game world.
 - artists already working and more will be hired if necessary for creating the landmarks locations, landscape and other 3d environments.
+- lightning of game world and environments
+- setting mood and background setting

+4. **Phase-4**
+-

 ## How will this help you ?